semoglou/ksil/README.md

 K-Sil demonstrates consistent and statistically significant improvements over *k*-means in clustering quality, as measured by silhouette scores (both *macro* and *micro*) across synthetic and real world datasets.
 Higher Normalized Mutual Information (NMI) scores are also observed on synthetic datasets, where ground truth labels allow for such evaluation.
-K-Sil’s most substantial improvements occur for the *Macro*-averaged Silhouette score when also configured to prioritize this objective.
+K-Sil’s most substantial improvements occur for the *Macro*-averaged Silhouette score (when also configured to prioritize this objective).
 By design, its cluster-centric weighting strategy, which emphasizes well-clustered instances and de-emphasizes uncertain ones within each cluster, naturally aligns with the macro objective’s focus on cluster-level quality.
 This makes K-Sil particularly effective for detecting subtle patterns, preserving minority groups,